Log-in/Sign-up

 CLICK HERE for the application-- this is a Google Form so you can submit your application online

-This AP US History course will thoroughly prepare students for the AP US History exam scheduled for May 2025 (time and date will be updated when it becomes available), and the course syllabus fully reflects the changes in the new course design from 2017 and further 'tweaks' each year-- see this College Board link for a detailed summary of these exam changes, reflecting the REVISIONS made after several years of redesign and feedback.
+This AP® US History course will thoroughly prepare students for the AP® US History exam scheduled for May 2026 (time and date will be updated when it becomes available), and the course syllabus fully reflects the changes in the new course design from 2017 and further 'tweaks' each year-- see this College Board link for a detailed summary of these exam changes, reflecting the REVISIONS made after several years of redesign and feedback.
 These re-revisions reflect concerns voiced from the general public, college professors of history, and APUSH teachers in high schools.
-The revision of the re-design is much much clearer, and I truly feel that all concerns that either the exam was being 'watered down' or was too 'politically correct' have been met-- I'm proud of these final changes!
+The 'revision of the re-design' is much much clearer, and I truly feel that all concerns that either the exam was being 'watered down' or was too 'politically correct' have been met-- I'm proud of these final changes!
 Know that my students, both those who are politically conservative and those who are politically more liberal, have scored better on the *revised* exam than on earlier versions of the APUSH exam.
-Where globally in 2023 only 10.8% of students earned a 5 on the APUSH exam, in my class 42% of students did!
-And the next most common score in my class was a 4!

-End Date: mid-May 2025, after students take their APUSH exam in May 2025.
-Extension offered until May 31, 2025, if students have any back work to complete for the course.
+End Date: mid-May 2026, after students take their APUSH exam in May 2026 (exam date will probably be Friday May, 2026).
+Extension offered until May 31, 2026, if students have any back work to complete for the course.
 Late May special live ZOOM session for all students to share their National History Day projects with the group.

 We will also use the supplementary excellent free videos produced by Heimler's History, which go along with each APUSH unit of study.
 Further, students regularly complete multiple-choice questions and Short Answer Questions at the College Board AP CLASSROOM site for AP US History, giving them lots of practice with exam-style questions.